ZiyueWang25/imitation/README.md

 pip install -e ".[dev]"
 ```

 This will run `setup.py` in development mode, and install the additional dependencies required for development.

-For regular use, run instead
+For regular use, run instead:

 ```
 pip install .